equinor/dlisio/python/data/chap4-7/README.rst

                                                  characters are expected, but only 20 are actually present

+broken-fmt.dlis                                  There is less data in first fdata record than it
+                                                 should be according to fmt string.
+Second IFLR is correct.

 broken-utf8-ascii.dlis                           Ascii containing non-utf8 characters

 duplicate-framenos.dlis                          2 FDATA containing different values, but they have